cis5710/cis5710-homework/hw2a/hw2a.md

 single cycle using combinational logic only.

-## Corner case: dividing by 0
+## Corner case: divide-by-zero

 A divisor of 0 is a special case.
 You do not need to handle this case in your modules.
-In a later homework, you will need to handle division-by-zero and overflow per the RV ISA specification.
+In a later homework, you will need to handle this and other corner cases per the RV ISA specification.

 ## Disallowed Verilog Operators